damian-lis/fluent-blog/README.md

 - the function takes a path parameter (e.g. projects from which we will extract files),
 - variable directory, to which the specific folder path is returned (e.g. \_projects), which, thanks to the use of the process.cwd function, always starts in the folder in which NodeJS works (allows to avoid errors on other devices),
-- the files variable, to which the file names of the previously read folder were returned (array)
+- the files variable, to which the file names of the previously read folder were returned (array),
 - finally, the discussed function returns an array with objects that contains parsed data based on iteration over predetermined files (this data was read using the gray-matter library).

 <br/>